-What is What is business process outsourcing?
-What is Business Process Outsourcing BPO?
+What is What is business process outsourcing??

 Business Process Outsourcing (BPO) is the delegation of business processes to an external service provider to a nearby or farther location.
 BPO uses various technology-enabled services to optimize the delivery of services.

-Some of the usual outsourced business functions are the following.
-Payroll
+Some of the usual outsourced business functions are the following: Payroll

 In the case of content providers, these could mean hiring writers, remote editors, or virtual assistants.